AI Hallucinations Plague Legal Profession as Lawyers Face Mounting Sanctions for ChatGPT Misuse

 .

-While the American Bar Association permits lawyers to use AI in their legal work, they are required to verify the accuracy of AI-generated content.
-However, many attorneys are failing to meet this basic professional standard, leading to what legal scholars describe as a "hotbed for A.I. blunders" that is damaging the reputation of the entire legal profession
+The American Bar Association permits lawyers to use AI in their legal work, but requires them to verify the accuracy of AI-generated content.
+However, many attorneys are failing to meet this basic professional standard, leading to what legal experts describe as a crisis of competence and ethics in the profession

 1